Privacy Policy

 "Processing" means any activities involving your Personal Data including collection, handling, storage, sharing, access, use, transfer and deletion or destruction of information.

-"Applicable Data Protection Laws" include, but are not limited to, the General Data Protection Regulation (EU) 2016/679 (GDPR), the UK Data Protection Act 2018 and UK GDPR, the Swiss Federal Act on Data Protection (FADP), the Swedish Data Protection Act (2018:218), the German Federal Data Protection Act (BDSG), the Austrian Data Protection Act (DSG), and other relevant national data protection laws and regulations applicable to the processing of Personal Data.
+"Applicable Data Protection Laws" include, but are not limited to, the General Data Protection Regulation (EU) 2016/679 (GDPR), the UK Data Protection Act 2018 and UK GDPR, the Swiss Federal Act on Data Protection (FADP), the Swedish Data Protection Act (2018:218), the German Federal Data Protection Act (BDSG), the Austrian Data Protection Act (DSG), California Consumer Privacy Act (CCPA), Connecticut Data Privacy Act (CTDPA), Virginia Consumer Data Protection Act (VCDPA), Colorado Privacy Act (CPA), Utah Consumer Privacy Act (UCPA), and other relevant data protection laws and regulations applicable to the processing of Personal Data.

 Who is responsible for collecting and processing your personal data?